funatsufumiya/racket-raylib-memory-stress-test/README.md

 ## Acknowledgement

-This project, including both the code and documentation (English), was developed with the assistance of an AI coding assistant (Cody).
+This project, including both the code and documentation (including English translation), was developed with the assistance of an AI coding assistant (Cody).